xanthospap/iers2010/fortran_impl/dehanttideinel/readme.md

 ## Notes

-WARNING!
-This file is not the original makefile distributed by the
-IERS2010, it is modified!
+**WARNING!** This file is not the original makefile distributed by the IERS2010, it is modified!

-If you see an error for the DAT/CAL2JD routines, it might be cause in the
-corresponding source files they are declared as iau_DAT and iau_CAL2JD and
-the linker cannot find them.
+If you see an error for the `DAT`/`CAL2JD` routines, it might be cause in the corresponding source files they are declared as `iau_DAT` and `iau_CAL2JD` and the linker cannot find them.
 Change the declerations in the source files

 xanthos 02/22